Ofgem’s energy price cap falls by 7% – what does it mean for your energy bills?

 How much will I pay for energy under the new price cap?

-The following table shows how much you can expect to pay for each unit of gas and electricity from 1st July 2024.
+The following table shows how much you can now expect to pay for each unit of gas and electricity.
 The figures will vary depending on where you live in the UK.
 Remember, the amount you pay under the new price cap will be based on your energy usage and the charges stated below, assuming you pay by direct debit.

 Current energy price per unit